Being a journalist is interesting, especially when online media is increasingly stretched in the entertainment world today.

 Why study journalism abroad?

-Journalism course plays an important role in your future career.
+Journalism plays an important role in your future career.
 The following are common reasons why you should consider studying Journalism abroad:

 1. Large selection of top universities

-2. Quality and well-qualified educators
+2. Well-qualified educators

 3. Current and industry-based curriculum